GFDRR/CCDR-tools/_sources/docs/run_fl.md

 $ python manual_run.py
 ```

-The analysis runs on all selected exposed categories, in sequence.
+The analysis runs on all selected exposure categories, in sequence.
 It will print a separate message for each iteration.
-In case of 3 exposure caterories, it will take three iterations to get all results.
+In case of 3 exposure categories, it will take three iterations to get all results.
 The output is created as multi-tab .xlsx and multi-layer .gpkg.
 Depending on the power and number of cores on your CPU and the size and resolution of the data, the analysis can take from less than a minute to few minutes.
 E.g. for Bangladesh on a  i9-12900KF (16 cores), 64 Gb RAM: below 100 seconds.